Parshat Terumah 5772

 Like what your read here?
 Please sign up for email updates to Thinking Torah.

 I’m putting the finishing touches on my free ebook How to Learn Chumash with Rashi.
-I will be sending it to all subscribers once it is done.
+It’s finished.
+You can get it here.

 Picture by Shlomo Skinner, Sukkot 2009 in the Old City of Jerusalem.